marlonluo2018/pandas-mcp-server/README.md

 - Statistical summaries (null counts, unique values, min/max/mean)
 - Data quality warnings and suggested operations
 - Memory-optimized processing for large files

+**Purpose**: Provides LLM with a high-level understanding of the data structure and characteristics, serving as the foundation for data analysis.

 **MCP Tool Usage:**
 ```json